godby-group/idea-public/doc/intro/hyb.rst

 .. math:: H\phi_{i} = \phi_{i}E_{i}.

 From these orbitals we then repeat all of the above steps until the density reaches self-consistency.
+We can either specify a mixing parameter for the code to use.
+Or, it can find the optimal alpha using the generalised Kooperman's constraint (more details in upcoming paper)

 Time-dependence